softbaked/courier-api/source/index.html.md

 Parameter | Mandatory | Description
 --------- | --------- | -----------
-status | No | Current status of shipment: <ul><li>`new`: waiting for send / pickup</li><li>`shipping`: in process of shipping</li><li>`completed`: the delivery completed</li><li>`cancelled`: any error that occur and make the shipping incomplete</li><li>`returned`: returned parcel to sender completed</li></ul>
+api_key | Yes | API key that represent each courier status | No | Current status of shipment: <ul><li>`new`: waiting for send / pickup</li><li>`shipping`: in process of shipping</li><li>`completed`: the delivery completed</li><li>`cancelled`: any error that occur and make the shipping incomplete</li><li>`returned`: returned parcel to sender completed</li></ul>
 tracking_code | No | Tracking code that will be printed on the parcel weight | No | Weight in kilogram unit (0.05 = 50 gram)